(Corrects to reflect day is Wednesday (not Tuesday) in final paragraph)

-In May, Zurich-based Baer posted an 8% rise in assets under management for the first four months of 2021 to 470 billion Swiss francs, as well as continued client inflows.
+ZURICH (Reuters) -Julius Baer said it was on track to deliver on financial targets as the Swiss wealth manager posted an 8% rise in assets under management for the first four months of 2021 to 470 billion Swiss francs ($523.9 billion).

-Baer reported an adjusted cost/income ratio of 61.2%, higher than the 60% posted through April but still well ahead of the target it had previously set for 67% by 2022.
+That helped the group achieve an adjusted cost/income ratio of around 60% through April, an improvement from 66% in the second half of 2020 and far ahead of the target it had previously set for 67% by 2022.